The Nash-Tognoli theorem over the rationals and its version for isolated singularities: Introduction and main results

 \subsection{Introduction}

-The description of geometric objects in the simplest possible terms is one of the goals of geometry, particularly real algebraic geometry.
-Indeed, the need to simplify the description of smooth manifolds and even topological spaces with singularities, and to find increasingly rich structures on them, has contributed significantly to the development of real algebraic geometry.
+The description of geometric objects in the simplest possible terms is one of the goals of geometry, in particular of real algebraic geometry.
+Indeed, the need to simplify the description of manifolds and even topological spaces with singularities, and to find increasingly rich structures on them, has contributed significantly to the birth and development of real algebraic geometry.

+In what follows, $\R^n$ and each of its subsets are endowed with the Euclidean topology, `manifold' means `non-empty manifold without bounda\-ry', `smooth(ly)' means `of class $\cinfty$' and a `smooth submanifold' is understood in the usual sense (\cite[p.13]{hirsch:difftop}).

 In 1936, Whitney \cite{whit:cobordism} proved that every smooth manifold $M$ of dimension $d$ can be smoothly embedded in $\R^{2d+1}$ and every smooth embedding $\psi:M\to\R^{2d+1}$ can be approximated by an arbitrarily close smooth embedding $\phi:M\to\R^{2d+1}$ whose image $M':=\phi(M)$ is a real analytic submanifold of $\R^{2d+1}$.
 It follows that $M$ can be described both globally and locally by means of real analytic equations in some Euclidean space.
-Indeed, one first identifies $M$ with $M'\subset\R^{2d+1}$ via $\phi$ and then observes that $M'$ is the set of solutions of finitely many global real analytic equations defined on the whole $\R^{2d+1}$ (by Cartan's Theorem B) and, locally at each of its points, $M'$ is the set of solutions of good real analytic equations, where ``good'' means ``with linearly independent gradients''.
-In particular, $M$ has a real analytic structure.
-At this point it is natural to ask whether $M$ admits a real algebraic structure obtained by requiring that the previous real analytic equations describing $M'$ are polynomial equations with coefficients in $\R$.
+Indeed, one first identifies $M$ with $M'\subset\R^{2d+1}$ via $\phi$ and then observes that, by Cartan's Theorem B, $M'$ is the set of solutions of finitely many global real analytic equations $f_1=0,\ldots,f_s=0$, i.e., each $f_i$ is a (real-valued) real analytic function defined on the whole $\R^{2d+1}$.
+In addition, locally at each of its points~$a$, $M'$ is the set of solutions of good real analytic equations, good in the sense of the Implicit Function Theorem, i.e., there exist an open neighborhood $U$ of $a$ in $\R^n$ and real analytic functions $g_1,\ldots,g_{d+1}$ defined on $U$ such that the gradients $\nabla g_1(a),\ldots,\nabla g_{d+1}(a)$ are linearly independent and $M'\cap U=\{x\in U:g_1(x)=0,\ldots,g_{d+1}(x)=0\}$.
+In particular, the smooth manifold $M$ admits a real analytic structure.
+At this point it is natural to wonder if $M'$ also admits what we could call a real algebraic structure, obtained by requiring that the previous real analytic equations describing~$M'$, both globally and locally, are actually real polynomial equations, i.e., polynomial equations with coefficients in $\R$.

+Recall that a subset $X$ of $\R^n$ is called algebraic if it is the set of solutions of real polynomial equations in $\R^n$.
+A point $a$ of the algebraic set $X\subset\R^n$ is said to be nonsingular of dimension $d$ if there exist an open neighborhood $U$ of $a$ in $\R^n$ and real polynomials $g_1,\ldots,g_{n-d}\in\R[\x_1,\ldots,\x_n]$ vanishing on the whole $X$ such that the gradients $\nabla g_1(a),\ldots,\nabla g_{n-d}(a)$ are linearly independent and $X\cap U=\{x\in U:g_1(x)=0,\ldots,g_{n-d}(x)=0\}$.
+If all points of $X$ are nonsingular of the same dimension, then $X$ is said to be nonsingular.
+A (nonsingular) real algebraic set is a (nonsingular) algebraic subset of some $\R^n$.
+These are basic concepts of real algebraic geometry.
+Our standard reference for real algebraic geometry is \cite{BCR}.